 As a new business, we knew we would run into several obstacles along the way.
 Namely, we knew we would have limited resources, but we had a quality set of services that we offered, a strong pool of consultants for bench strength, and contacts that could serve as potential customers.
 We quickly began forming relationships with partner organizations and marketing our services and soon found success with a company who hired us to assist with implementing a business development strategy and processes within the organization.
 Engulfed in our work, we found difficulty with making the time to market our services to other potential clients.
-At the end of our first year, we had been keeping our own books, keeping time on a spreadsheet, and serving as our own IT helpdesk.
+We were also keeping our own accounting records and solved all IT issues via Google.
 We quickly realized that we needed help.

 In 2013, A-G won its first prime contract which grew the company from three to seven employees.
 While this may not seem like a substantial transition, the new staff was located in Manassas, VA – almost two hours from A-G’s offices in Annapolis, MD.
 The distance presented issues in several areas, communication, information technology, and human resources to name a few.
 In working through these hurdles, we quickly realized there are three key elements in business.
 We refer to them as the 3 Pillars of Business and without addressing each of the 3, the business would not survive.
 These include: